 We now live about six miles from New Paltz and the Hudson River.
 I cannot walk my dogs without encountering apple orchards.
 The landscape inspires.
 Even my family members who are familiar with dreamy agricultural landscapes perceive my new neighborhood as lovely.

 With excitement, happiness, and relief, I still commute to NYC — the boroughs — to officiate weddings.
 The commute is genuinely bearable.
 I read and daydream without interruption for a restful ninety minutes straight.
 For me, this is a shorter commute than the two+ hour trip from Eastern LI to Manhattan, which I accomplished for a few years in college and grad school.

 Finally, you reached the point of this post:

 I look forward to officiating wedding ceremonies in Ulster County and its environs.
 After years of declining weddings in this area, I will be able to accept the honor with joy.
 Thus, if you pardon these early, gradual stages of SEO labor and want me to be your wedding officiant in Poughkeepsie, New Paltz, Highland / Lloyd, Clintondale, Plattekill, Milton, Marlboro, Gardiner, Rosendale / Tillson, Ulster Park, Kingston, Saugerties, Rhinebeck, and even Albany, please do e-mail NewYorkOfficiant@gmail.com!
 I am delighted to enjoy the opportunity of expanding my range as a wedding officiant in the Hudson Valley.

-Perhaps in October, when our property gradually transforms into something interesting, I will begin to offer eloping couples the ability to marry for almost-nothing in our backyard.
+Perhaps in the future, when our property gradually transforms into something interesting, I will begin to offer eloping couples the ability to marry for almost-nothing in our backyard.